ROYAL AIR FORCE COSFORD

 Digital jpg photos should be sent as an attachment to Word documents.
 Please do not import them into the text.

 The Chairman is reviewing the council meeting process with a view to reducing the number of meetings to the 3 per year as required by the constitution, and changing the day of the week so that serving members can attend the meetings.
-It is probable that more council meetings will be held virtually using Zoom, but dates have yet to be decided.
+It is probable that more council meetings will be held virtually using Zoom, dates will be published here as notified.

 If a council meeting is held at RAFARS HQ at RAF Cosford, members may attend, but travel costs cannot be paid.
 Members wishing to attend must initially contact the Secretary by e-mail at secretary@rafars.org